 MMS spacecraft will fly in an adjustable pyramid formation, to determine the size and structure of reconnection regions.

 MMS will travel through areas near Earth where conditions for magnetic reconnection are known to exist, studying the unique reconnection characteristics of both the dayside and nightside of Earth.

 Magnetic reconnection is one of the most important drivers of space weather events.
 Eruptive solar flares, coronal mass ejections, and geomagnetic storms all involve the release, through reconnection, of energy stored in magnetic fields.
 Space weather events can affect modern technological systems such as communications networks, GPS navigation, and electrical power grids.

 Reconnection can be observed and studied in the laboratory where it can also interfere with sustainable energy generation in fusion devices.

-MMS is the fourth mission of NASA's Solar Terrestrial Probes (STP) Program.
-The goal of the STP Program is to understand the fundamental physical processes of the space environment from the sun to Earth, to other planets, and to the extremes of the solar system boundary.
+MMS is the fourth mission in NASA's Solar Terrestrial Probes or STP Program.
+The goal of the STP Program is to understand the fundamental physical processes of the space environment from the sun to Earth, other planets, and the extremes of the solar system boundary.